GodotVR/TiltFiveGodot4/README.md

 - Open the project in the examples directory
 - Run the default scene

+## Starting with a new project

+To use this plugin in your own project:
+- Copy the add on into your project
+- Open Project->Project Settings
+  - On the Autoload tab add `res://addons/tiltfive/T5Interface.gd`
+- Create a main scene and add a T5Manager node

+See example project for futher details.

 ## Dependencies

 - Uses the godot-cpp headers